 top of page

-I'm currently a PhD candidate in Philosophy at the University of Pennsylvania.
+I'm currently a postdoctoral researcher at the Penn Center for Science, Sustainability, and the Media.
+In 2025, I completed a Ph.D. in Philosophy from the University of Pennsylvania.
 Prior to this, I was a science journalist for 10 years, working most recently for FactCheck.org, where I vetted claims made by politicians about climate change to public health.

 bottom of page